 Looking for an industry with long-term stability for your IT career?
 There's probably no safer bet than healthcare.
 Redwood City, Calif.-based recruiting firm Robert Half Technology tracked the top five fastest-growing industries in the United States in nine separate regions in 2012; in seven of the nine regions, healthcare ranked first or second, and it was third in the other two regions.
 And in four of those regions, the associated industry of medical technology showed up as well.

-Likewise, in its 2012 survey, the College of Healthcare Information Management Executives reported that average salaries for senior healthcare IT positions ranged from $128,193 for directors of IS or IT up to $310,326 for CIOs.
-(According to Salary.com, the comparative average salary across all IT verticals is higher for a director of IT but lower for a CIO.)
+Likewise, in its 2012 survey (the most recent available), the College of Healthcare Information Management Executives reported that average salaries for senior healthcare IT positions ranged from $128,193 for directors of IS or IT up to $310,326 for CIOs.

 And current rates are trending in the $400,000 range for chief medical information officers, executives who combine both medical and informatics degrees, according to medical executive search firm Witt/Kieffer, based in Oak Brook, Ill.